Please review these policies so that you are aware of the University of Kentucky's and UK Education Abroad's protocols.

 University of Kentucky Protocol on Academic Travel in Countries with an Active U.S. State Department Travel Warning or Centers for Disease Control and Prevention (CDC) Warning Level 3

-As a research institution with a diverse student population and broad research interests, however, the University will consider exceptions on a case-by-case basis if a student, in consultation with his or her primary academic advisor, makes a compelling case that an alternative destination would not equally serve the student's academic, research and/or career goals.
+Per Administrative Regulation AR 4:9, the University does not sponsor or approve international travel for educational purposes in a country for which a U.S. Department of State Travel Warning or CDC Warning Level 3 is in effect; however, as a research institution with a diverse student population and broad research interests, the University will consider exceptions on a case-by-case basis if a student, in consultation with his or her primary academic advisor, makes a compelling case that an alternative destination would not equally serve the student's academic, research and/or career goals.
+(More information on the appeal process can be found here).
 Similarly, a faculty or staff member must present a compelling case that an alternative destination would not equally allow the successful realization of course learning objectives or programs goals.
-Any exceptions granted to the policy should not be construed as a recommendation or an endorsement to travel or study in a country for which a U.S. Department of State Travel Warning is in effect.
-No student shall be required as part of one's degree to study in any destination where a Travel Warning is in effect.
+Any exceptions granted to the policy should not be construed as a recommendation or an endorsement to travel or study in a country for which a U.S. Department of State Travel Warning or CDC Warning Level 3 is in effect.
+No student shall be required as part of one's degree to study in any destination where a Travel Warning or CDC Warning Level 3 is in effect.
 Under no circumstance will educational travel be authorized to countries where a mandatory evacuation order has been issued.

 The list of countries with an active Travel Warning can be found on the U.S. Department of State website.

 The list of countries with active CDC Warnings can be found on the CDC website.

 Guidelines for Spouses/Partners, Children, and Guests on UK Education Abroad Faculty-Directed Programs